We use a benchmark (variable base rate) that’s attached to your loan interest rate.

 - Your personal margin (expressed as a percentage) which is a reflection of your financial health or whatever criteria a lender puts in place to assess risk on the money they lend.
 This portion of your interest doesn’t change over time, it’s the base rate that fluctuates.

-- A base rate such as Prime, Libor, MCLR or others.
+- A base rate such as Prime, SOFR, MCLR or others.
 Base rates can be set by independent groups, governmental direction, a consortium of banks, or any other body mandated to set and adjust the relevant base rate.
 Base rates may change daily, monthly, or just as dictated by market changes.

 There isn’t a single equation used to determine base rates.
 Instead, each one is calculated according to a different set of standards - and by different institutions.